Course

 Physical Exam

-The physical exam should also be abbreviated and limited to what is actually relevant to the patient's pain, if appropriate.
+If appropriate, the physical exam should also be abbreviated and limited to what is relevant to the patient's pain.
 Make sure to get a set of vital signs and then examine the area that is causing pain.

 • Look for redness/swelling/warmth of the skin.